Leslie Buck

 Leslie Buck (September 20, 1922 – April 26, 2010) was an American business executive and Holocaust survivor who designed the Anthora coffee cup, which has become an iconic symbol of New York City since its introduction in the 1960s.

 Early life

-Buck was born Laszlo Büch into a Jewish family on September 20, 1922, in Khust, Czechoslovakia (now part of Ukraine).
+Buck was born Laszlo Büch into a Jewish family on September 20, 1922, in Chust, Czechoslovakia (now part of Ukraine).
 Buck's parents were murdered during the Holocaust during World War II.
 Buck was imprisoned by the Nazis during the occupation, surviving his captivity at Auschwitz and Buchenwald concentration camps.
 Buck moved to the United States following World War II, settling in New York City.
 Once in the United States he adopted the anglicized name, Leslie Buck.

 Career

 Buck partnered with his brother, Eugene, and ran an import-export business.
 The two brothers launched a paper cup maker based in Mount Vernon, New York called Premier Cup sometime in the late 1950s.
 Buck left the family business to take a position with a start-up paper cup manufacturer called the Sherri Cup Company during the mid-1960s.
 He originally worked as Sherri Cup's sales manager, before becoming the company's marketing director.